 In a lifetime of collecting, Lloyd Cotsen refined his own interests while expanding opportunities for artists and scholars.
 Throughout, he maintained a fascination for the way objects are constructed—and understood how a mere fragment can reveal the secrets of a complete textile.
 Lyssa C. Stapleton, curator of the Cotsen Collection, gives an overview of the man and his collections.

-Part of the continuing series of In-Depth archive articles from early issues of HALI.
-Here the King, Pinner & Franses team focus on the Chinese carpet collection in London’s Victoria & Albert Museum.
+As part of the continuing series of In-Depth archive articles from early issues of HALI magazine, here the King, Pinner & Franses team focus on the Chinese carpet collection in London’s Victoria and Albert Museum.
 First published in HALI 5/2, 1982.
-To read the article, please click here
+To read the article please click here.

 The third of Ian Bennett’s in-depth articles on the Oriental carpet collection at the Musée Historique des Tissus in Lyon, France was published in HALI 35 (1987).
 The article features the non-Persian holdings of 16th and 17th century classical carpets – from Spain, Egypt, Turkey, India, East Turkestan and China.
 To read ‘The Remaining Classical… Read more »